 - Elegant design.
 The EufyRobovac 11 has a tempered glass cover that gives it a more elegant look.
 The cover is scratch-resistant as well, so you can have your robot vacuum looking good as new no matter how old it gets.

-- Low price.The EufyRoboVac 11 has all these features with a budget-friendly price tag of only $230.
+- Low price.The EufyRoboVac 11 has all these features with a budget-friendly price tag.
 That price is even made more attractive by the “freebies” in the box.
 Every package of the EufyRobovac 11 includes the remote control, the charging base, the power adapter, welcome guide, and warranty card.
 It also comes with four side brushes, an extra HEPA filter, and a cleaning tool.
 This means that you have everything you need to replace your side brushes and filter for the first time.

 When it comes to looks, the Roomba 980 (read my full review here!) is very similar to other Roombas and it has the same circular form as the EufyRobovac 11.
 The Roomba 980 has a diameter of 13.8 inches and it stands 3.6 inches tall.
 That is more than half an inch taller than the Robovac 11.

 The Roomba 980 has this price (check here for the latest price).
 Yes, you can just add a little bit and buy four EufyRoboVac 11 robots with that money!
 But it certainly has some definitive advantages that you would love.
 Here is a rundown of the Roomba 980’sfeatures as compared with those of EufyRobovac 11.

 Side by side comparison of Roomba 980 and EufyRoboVac 11